0xbbPizza/L2Bridge-GitcoinBounty/README.md

         }
         ```

-      - This is a Dock_L1 contract.
+      - This is a Dock_L1 contract based on which L1 parts of various bridges are implemented.

       ```solidity
       abstract contract Dock_L1 is IDock_L1 {